 Do you need help with high intracranial pressure (but you don’t need the full POTS Care treatment)?
 We can help!

 Hear about Jesse’s experience with IIH and POTS Care!

 Could You Have High Intracranial Pressure?

 Normally, the brain floats in a bath of fluid (cerebrospinal fluid).
 This fluid surrounds the brain with nutrients, allows the drainage of wastes, and cushions the delicate brain from impact.

 Cerebrospinal fluid (or CSF) is always being produced, and always being drained.
 When this delicate balance is interrupted for any reason, and the fluid pressure increases, symptoms occur.

-Symptoms resulting from this fluid imbalance can be vague, and easily confused with other diagnoses.
+Symptoms resulting from this fluid imbalance can be vague, and easily confused with other diagnoses and other invisible illnesses.
 Some common symptoms include:

 Often, these symptoms can worsen when lying down.
 Some patients can wake up at night with a fast heart rate and they may feel hot, sweaty, and even panicky.
 It can seem like anxiety or a bad dream, when it is actually the brain alerting the body that the brain cannot get enough oxygen!

 These can all be symptoms of high intracranial pressure, but not all symptoms affect everyone and the symptoms can be easily misinterpreted.